Top 10 Soccer Things to Do in Minneapolis

 Several other clubs in the Minneapolis area are also worth checking out to get your soccer fix.
 First, head over to Edor Nelson Field on the campus of Augsburg University to see Minneapolis City SC play in USL League Two (the premier national league at the fourth tier of the U.S. soccer pyramid), as well as the NPSL North Conference.
 A community-focused, supporter-built minor league soccer club that features local players, the Crows face teams from across the Midwest, including other Twin Cities clubs like Minnesota Twin Stars (Minnetonka), Joy Athletic Club (St. Louis Park) and St. Croix SC (Stillwater).
 Minneapolis City draws packed crowds to a stadium in the heart of the Cedar-Riverside neighborhood that is walkable to bars and restaurants, and features public transit links and available parking.

 Just outside Minneapolis in the suburb of Eagan sits TCO Stadium at Viking Lakes, site of the Minnesota Vikings’ training facilities and the home of the state’s newest team, Minnesota Aurora FC.
-The women-led and community-owned women’s soccer club has enjoyed a spectacular inaugural season in the pre-professional USL W League, drawing sellout crowds of more than 6,500 to watch aspiring pro soccer players take on teams from around the Midwest.
-The Aurora’s 2022 home schedule has wrapped up for the season – with an undefeated record, no less – so you’ll have to wait until 2023 to catch this exciting new team in action.
+The women-led and community-owned women’s soccer club enjoyed a spectacular inaugural season in the pre-professional USL W League, drawing sellout crowds of more than 6,500 to watch aspiring pro soccer players take on teams from around the Midwest.
+Coming off an undefeated home record in 2022, the Aurora will host at least six matches in 2023, from late May to early July.

 Pictured above: Minneapolis City FC (photo: Adam Gruenewald)